markusfisch/bots/README.md

-  -f, --flatland STRING   characters a player can enter -x, --multiplier N      multiplier of flatland string -p, --placing TYPE      player placing, either circle or random -v, --view-radius N     how many fields a player can see in every direction -m, --max-turns N       maximum number of turns
+  -f, --flatland STRING   characters a player can enter -x, --multiplier N      multiplier of flatland string -p, --placing TYPE      player placing, either circle or random -A, --place-at N,N;...  place players at given coordinates -v, --view-radius N     how many fields a player can see in every direction -m, --max-turns N       maximum number of turns
   -S, --shrink-after N    shrink map after that many turns